-You may have heard that without distillation, there would be no spirits, and this is true.
-You may also have heard that distillation is really complicated and hard to understand, this is less true.
-Like most things in life, distillation can be described with varying degrees of complexity but also, like most things, there are simple underlying ideas that everyone can understand.
+You may have heard that without distillation, there would be no spirits - this is true!
+You may also have heard that distillation is really complicated and hard to understand - this is less true.
+Like any subject, distillation can be explored with varying degrees of complexity, but we like to start with the basics.
+Let's simplify the spirits distillation process down to a few underlying ideas that anyone can understand.

-A distiller starts with a raw material; it could be grains, grapes, agave, sugar cane — anything of agricultural origin.
-The first step in production is to make a sugary liquid from this raw material.
-Then the distiller adds yeast to the sugar liquid.
+A distiller starts with a raw material - it could be grains, grapes, agave, sugar cane - anything of agricultural origin.
+The first step in spirits production is to make a sugary liquid from this raw material.

+Then, the distiller adds yeast to the sugary liquid.
 Yeast are microorganisms that eat sugar and make the alcohol ethanol.
-Once they have eaten all the sugars, about 8-10 per cent of the volume of the liquid is ethanol.
-Most of the remaining liquid is water, but they also include many other components.
-Altogether the components that make up a liquid are called fractions.
+Once they have eaten all the sugars, typically about 8-10% of the volume of the liquid is ethanol.
+Most of the remaining liquid is water, but it also includes many other components.
+Altogether the components that make up a liquid are called 'fractions'.

-The fractions other than ethanol and water may only make up a small percentage of the liquid volume, but there are hundreds, if not thousands, of these other fractions.
+The fractions other than ethanol and water only make up a small percentage of the liquid volume, but there are still hundreds if not thousand of these other fractions.
 They either came from the raw material or were created by the yeast.

-Through the technique of distillation, some of these fractions can be selected and, at the same time, concentrated.
-For example, through distillation, a distiller can increase the percentage of ethanol in a liquid from just 8-10 per cent to 60 per cent (and in most cases, a great deal more).
+Through the technique of distillation, some of these fractions can be selected and concentrated.
+For example, through distillation the percentage of ethanol in a liquid can increase from just 8-10% to 60% (and in most cases much more).

-However, although alcoholic, spirits are not about alcohol, they are about flavour.
-The true aim and art of distillation is about selecting and concentrating the delicious flavours in the fermented liquid.
+Despite their alcoholic strength, spirits are not about alcohol - they're about flavour.
+The true aim and art of distillation is to select and concentrate the desired delicious flavours in the fermented liquid.

 How does distillation select and concentrate fractions?